baozh166/spy_vertical_engine/README.md

 ## ⚠️ Limitations

 - Sticky Strike is ideal for **intraday** modeling, not multi‑day horizons
-- Implied volatility extraction depends on bid/ask quality and may be noisy
-- No caching layer yet — Spot Ladder needs repeated data fetches
+- Adjust confidence level to automatically determine strikes, not a delta-based strike selection
 - RapidAPI CNBC endpoint may rate‑limit heavy usage
 - The model does not incorporate Sticky Delta, skew dynamics, or vol surface shifts
 - Black‑Scholes assumptions (lognormal returns, constant rates, no jumps) may understate tail behavior